Work on party walls & structures — issuing a Party Wall Notice and avoiding a dispute

 - To underpin the whole wall for structural repair.

-- To protect two adjoining walls by putting a flashing from the higher over the lower.
+- To protect two adjoining walls by putting a flashing between them.

 - To build against a party wall.